By Danny Walsh

 As I sat beneath a gazebo in Warsaw Old Town, my attention was taken by the water pump in the square.

 This beautifully recreated little square is home to a few restaurants, as well as the odd street vendor, one of whom sold me a magnet.
-This whole place feels like history, including the fountain that both birds and homeless people wash in.
+This entire place feels like history, including the fountain that both birds and homeless people wash in.

 The water pump is what holds my gaze, though.